Police: 3 undercover officers shot, wounded in Chicago

 CHICAGO (AP) — Three undercover law enforcement officers were shot and wounded Wednesday morning while driving onto an expressway on Chicago’s South Side, police said.

-The shooting was reported about 6 a.m. near the 22nd District police station in the city's Morgan Park neighborhood.
+The shooting occurred at 5:50 a.m. near the 22nd District police station in the city's Morgan Park neighborhood.
 The three were in an unmarked undercover vehicle on their way to an assignment when they were shot, Chicago police Superintendent David Brown told reporters.

-No arrests have been reported.
-At a morning press briefing, Brown declined to talk about what the three undercover officers were working on and did not say whether the shooter or shooters knew that they were officers.

 The shooting comes the same day as a scheduled visit to suburban Crystal Lake, Illinois, by President Joe Biden.
-Chicago Mayor Lori Lightfoot has said she plans to discuss gun control and the city's violence when she meets with the president.
+Chicago Mayor Lori Lightfoot has said she plans to discuss gun control and the city's violence, which has included an increase in shootings this year, when she meets with the president.

+At a morning press briefing, Brown declined to talk about what the officers were working on.
+He did not say whether the shooter or shooters knew that they were officers, and department spokesman Tom Ahern later said that detectives had not yet interviewed the three officers to determine if they believe whoever shot them knew they were law enforcement officers.

 The shootings come a day after police reported that 100 people were shot in Chicago — including two police officers who were wounded while trying to break up a crowd — over the long Fourth of July weekend.